About Shirdi Sai Baba Temple

 Samadhi Mandir Darshan

-Main darshan at Samadhi Mandir where Sai Baba's sacred tomb is located.
-Queue moves slowly near sanctum.
-You get 5-10 seconds for darshan—bow, pray, receive blessings.
-Photography strictly prohibited.
+The main darshan happens at Samadhi Mandir, where Sai Baba's sacred tomb is.
+The queue slows right down near the sanctum.
+You get 5-10 seconds at the front, so bow, pray, take the blessing, and keep moving.
+Photography is strictly prohibited.

 Receive Prasad & Exit